Driver who ended up on Newton golf course blames GPS for wild ride

 NEWTON, MASS.
-(WHDH) - A driver who found himself parked on a Newton golf course early Wednesday morning is blaming his GPS for the wild ride.
+(WHDH) - A driver who found himself stuck on a Newton golf course early Wednesday morning is blaming his GPS for the wild ride.

 Police say the man was using the Waze app which he says instructed him to drive up an access road behind the Woodland MBTA stop and into a fenced-off maintenance facility at the Brae Burn Country Club before ending up on the sixth hole.

-A worker at the course found the black SUV that got stuck down a slope around 5 a.m. and called police for help.
+A worker at the course found the black SUV that got stuck down a slope around 5 a.m. and called the police for help.

 The driver told officers he was dropping off some friends in the area around 2 a.m. and ended up where he does not belong after taking a wide turn.